HaliteChallenge/Halite-II/website/learn-programming-challenge/downloads-and-starter-kits/using_the_api.md

 ---
 layout: doc_page
-title: System Requirements
+title: Using the API
 toc: false
 description: System requirements to play Halite
-sort_key: 8
+sort_key: 6
 ---

 In this tutorial, we’ll go over the basic universal API for Halite.
 All starter kits should contain equal capabilities which enable optimal interfacing with the Halite Game, so whether you're a Python Guru or a C++ beginner, this document should help you equally.
 Examples in this document will reference the python nomenclature however, but all names should be very similar if not equal across all languages.